 Do not over-inundate your website with this color.
 Too much can hurt the eyes and actually push people away from your site.

-Many big name (and former big name) companies have used red to portray a sense of excitement and boldness.
-Target, ACE Hardware, and K-Mart all use the color to stand out against surrounding businesses and draw customers in.
+Many big-name (and former big-name) companies have used red to portray a sense of excitement and boldness.
+Target, ACE Hardware, and K-Mart all use color to stand out against surrounding businesses and draw customers in.

 The subconscious effect of color on our brains is something that marketing experts have been using for decades.
 Companies have expertly used it to create an appeal to their clientele that retains customers and draws new clients in.